 According to olive oil expert Paul Vossen, much of the “extra virgin olive oil” sold in stores is defective, fermented and rancid.
 In fact, in a quality study from UC Davis, researchers found that 69% of imported oils that were labeled as extra virgin did not meet the International Olive Council quality standards for actual classification of “extra virgin.”

-You wouldn’t want to settle for an oil that’s spiked with chemicals and impurities.
-EVOO allows you to maintain the health benefits and purity of product that olive oil is intended to have.
+You don't want to settle for an oil that’s spiked with chemicals and impurities.
+EVOO allows you to maintain the health benefits and purity that olive oil is intended to have.

 In addition to taste, EVOO also beats out other oils in vitamins and nutrients it holds.
 Other oils like vegetable oils are extracted using petroleum-based chemical solvents and are highly refined.
 In this mechanical process, much of the taste, color and nutrients are dramatically removed from the oil.
 Since EVOO is not processed or refined, all the color, taste, vitamins, nutrients and antioxidants remain.

 With the dramatic benefits in flavor, taste and nutritional quality, EVOO is your best way to go when cooking, baking or using in countless other ways.

 Check out our other pages and blog articles on the value of using EVOO.